Born 1981 in Hamburg, Germany, where I grew up with my parents, grandmother and two siblings as the middle child.

 Stipends: University of California, Berkeley Block Grant Fellowship, Graduate Division Summer Grant, Dean Normative Time Fellowship, and Departmental Research Grant, and German Academic Exchange Service (DAAD) Visiting Scholar and Postdoctoral Research Fellowships, amongst others.
 Guest lecturing at the University of California, Merced, San Francisco State University, University of Milan, Copenhagen University, University of Innsbruck, and RWTH Aachen University, amongst others.

 Primary research collaborations: Brain and Creativity Institute, University of Southern California; Rotman School of Management, University of Toronto; Interactive Cognition Lab, University of California, Merced; International Computer Science Institute, Berkeley (MetaNet Project, by IARPA, US Department of Defense).

 Scientific research and publishing in German, Italian, and English.
-Co-Founder and Co-Editor of the international scientific journal Moral Cognition and Communication.
 Corresponding Scientific Board Member at the European Forum Alpbach and Senior Fellow at the Institute for Media and Communication Policy, Berlin.
 Public political commentary in Huffington Post, Spiegel Online, Kronen Zeitung, Konkret, The European, and Carta, amongst others.
 Jury member at the German Journalistic Reporting Awards.